aragon/aragon-network-token/README.md

 - Piper Merriam, pyethereum.
 [Audit](https://gist.github.com/pipermerriam/7f36f9c9446d4fb8d0e6d842d7212177)

 A bug bounty for the ANT token and sale started on [pending date].
 More details.

+## Rinkeby

+There's a copy of ANT token deployed in Rinkeby, initially intended to test AGP-1 Kit, with this address: `0xad0f1afea49a46a8409bf4863070631fec2cedc6`.